[PREV - INTO_THE_STRAW] [TOP]

 Ted Nelson looks an awful lot

-It's actually a real problem
+But it's actually a real

-that there's no shortage of
+problem that there's no EXTERNAL

-unsympathetic eyes towards Nelson.
+eyes towards Nelson.

 Despite the lack of success of his

-software project, his books have
+software main project, his writings

-been a clear influence on the
+have been a clear influence on the

 current world of webs and browsers...

-and the software we've got might
+and the software we've got might be a

 Tim Berners-Lee calls him